hayhay33/950/project/pdr.md

 - A clear statement/summary of your team's science objective / question
 - Requirements that are levied because of science and class (Mass, data, power, connections, etc.)
-- Your extra sensor and its characteristics
+- Your extra sensor (if applicable) and its characteristics
 - System-level block diagram (Very much like your schematic, but simplified and with connections (5V, 3.3V, analog, digital))
 - PCB design.
 This should have some sort of indication of the size of the PCB.
 (Pull from Altium; photo of actual PCB.)
 - Preliminary structure design with some list of materials that you will need.